-They talk about a place where monastaries sit alone on huge boulders, where your breath is stolen by the landscape but you gasp the crisp, clean air provided by nature, where the non religious falls to his knees searching for spiritual existance, where man made constuctions blend into the natures harmony.
+They talk about a place where monasteries sit alone on huge boulders, where your breath is stolen by the landscape but you gasp the crisp, clean air provided by nature, where the non-religious fall to their knees searching for spiritual existence, where man-made constructions blend into nature’s harmony.

-This was enough to spark the lively curiousity of Vera Frommelt and the impatients of me and Jack Cowles to photograph these landscapes.
+This was enough to spark the lively curiosity of Vera Frommelt and the impatience of me and Jack Cowles to photograph these landscapes.

 We departed from Thessaloniki to reach Kalambaka, the small city at the feet of the rocks.

 In the hostel El Greco, Dora, a funny hospitable lady, welcomed us.
-On the wall there were pictures with timetables for the monastaries.
+On the wall, there were pictures with timetables for the monasteries.
 Dora, maybe with the past of a tour guide, she showed us how to reach them and sent information flowing to us.

 Comfortable shoes and eyes ready to embrace the beauty we take the bus from Kalambaka to reach the summit.